Not guilty verdict in IRA trial after gardaí refused to release secret material

 Peter Butterly, a 35-year-old father of two, was shot dead shortly after 2pm in the car park of the Huntsman Inn at Gormanston, Co Meath on March 6th, 2013.

-Two men charged over the murder of a dissident republican have been found not guilty by direction of the Special Criminal Court, after a trial where gardaí refused to release secret material in the case, despite a court ruling that it should be disclosed.
+Two men charged in connection with the murder of a dissident republican have been found not guilty by direction of the Special Criminal Court, after a trial where gardaí refused to release secret material in the case, despite a court ruling that it should be disclosed.

 The trial had sat for 36 days.